KaiyuanZh/Tulip_Experiment/readme.md

 - Tulip-5.1.0
 - Python 3

-You shold first install tulip on your Ubuntu, then run `mytulip_no_plotting.py`.
+You should first install tulip on your Ubuntu, then run `mytulip_no_plotting.py`.